pb99u069/cardano-api-documentation/examples/simpleTx.md

       (TxBodyContent BuildTx era)
       (TxBody era)
       (TxOut CtxTx era) -- ^ Transaction balance (change output) Lovelace          -- ^ Estimated transaction fee
 ```

-### sign simple transaction
+## Sign a simple transaction

-signing a transaction means basically just providing the required witnesses.
-In our case, to execute the `cardano-cli transaction sign` command we need to provide the balanced transaction body and a `SigningKey PaymentKey`
+Signing a transaction means basically just providing the required witnesses.
+In our case, to execute the `cardano-cli transaction sign` command we need to provide the balanced transaction body and a `SigningKey PaymentKey` (the one associated to the `VerificationKey PaymentKey` that was used to build the address where the funds are spent from)

 The key witness is calculated by applying the `makeShelleyKeyWitness` function to these two arguments.

-signing the transaction is then straightforward:
+And signing the transaction is then straightforward:

 `signedTx = makeSignedTransaction allKeyWits txbody`